artefactual/atom-docs/admin-manual/installation/asynchronous-jobs.rst

 long-running tasks asynchronously to guarantee that web requests are handled promptly and work loads can be distributed across multiple machines.

+For example, the ingest of Archivematica DIPs is processed asynchronously.
+See :ref:`Upload DIP <archivematica:upload-atom>` for more details.

 You'll need a good understanding of all the components involved to find out what the best configuration and arrangement of services will be for you.
 You could configure it so every service runs in the same machine, or scale up to many